-TouchCast raises $55M to grow its AR-based virtual event platform – TechCrunch
+TouchCast raises $55M to grow its mixed reality-based virtual event platform – TechCrunch

 They include the likes of Hopin and Bizzabo — both of which have recently also raised big rounds — but also more enhanced services from the big, established players in videoconferencing like Zoom, Google, Microsoft, Cisco and more.

-It’s no surprise to see Accenture throwing its hat into that ring as a backer of what it’s decided is one of the more interesting technology players in that mix.
-The reason is because many understand and now accept that — similar to working in general — it’s very likely that even when we do return to “live” events, the virtual component, and the expectation that it will work well and be compelling enough to watch, is here to stay.
+It’s no surprise to see Accenture throwing its hat into that ring as a backer of what it has decided is one of the more interesting technology players in that mix.

+The reason is because many understand and now accept that — similar to working life in general — it’s very likely that even when we do return to “live” events, the virtual component, and the expectation that it will work well and be compelling enough to watch, is here to stay.

 “Digital disruption, distributed workforces, and customer experience are the driving forces behind the need for companies to transform how they do business and move toward the future of work,” said Tom Lounibos, managing director, Accenture Ventures, in a statement.
 “For organizations to harness the power of virtual experiences to deliver business impact, the pandemic has shown that quality interactions and insights are needed.
 Our investment in Touchcast demonstrates our commitment to identifying the latest technologies that help address our clients’ critical business needs.”